 The CCNP has an umbrella IRB protocol that includes all research run at the Center.
 Each specific study must be submitted as an amendment to this protocol, and be approved as such.
 This means that you only need to specify to the IRB those aspects of your research that are unique to your study.
 In other words, the umbrella protocol acts as a frame for individual experiment protocols, and includes generalized approval for recruitment, clinical assessment, and cognitive experimental tasks.
 Your amendment must be specific to your experimental protocol, which will identify the exact clinical and cognitive assessment tasks will be used.
 Researchers will collaborate with our staff to develop documents for our IRB and then, our staff will submit your protocol and interact with the IRB.
 Throughout the process of approval, we will continually update you and may need to request additional information from you.
 The process of approval once a protocol is submitted can take 6-8 weeks.
 This timeline will vary from protocol to protocol given the relative risks and novelty of the experimental procedures.
 That said, given the experience and relationships we have with the Rutgers University IRB, we will be able to minimize delays in getting your project started.

-During the CCNP warm-up period, the fee is $200 per hour of participant testing.
+For Rutgers and Princeton investigators, the fee is $200 per hour of participant testing.
 Although you pay only for hours in which we test participants for your study, the cost is all inclusive, that is, it includes participant recruitment, as well as data management.
 There is an additional cost for subject compensation (minimum $20/hour).
 If your study design requires additional compensation to subjects beyond the standard $20/hour and coverage of subject transportation fees these will be added as appropriate.
 We are flexible to fit your study design but also ensure that our participants are paid a minimum fair rate for the time they are willing to give us.

 Participant Privacy Protection